CarolineRinks/CS423-Intro-to-AI/Search_Engine/README.md

 -----------
 Description
 -----------
-A basic search engine that recommends .utk websites when given a user-supplied query.
+This is a basic search engine that recommends .utk websites when given a user-supplied query.
 Implements a web crawler, scraper, and ranking and retrieval system.
 This is accomplished with 3 classes: a WebCrawler class that scrapes and stores data from UTK-affiliated websites, a SearchInterface class that creates either an interactive or command-line interface for issuing search queries, and